-In this page, we're defining a resource object and giving it a custom label, "Hello World!".
+In this page, we're defining a resource object and preparing it to receive a custom message.

 Defining the Resource Object